cheerios4316/docker-craft/README.md

 # docker-craft
-this docker-compose.yml file:
+this docker-compose.yml file features:
-- starts a minecraft server
+- a minecraft server
-- starts a qbittorrent-nox instance
+- a qbittorrent-nox instance
-- starts a jellyfin instance
+- a jellyfin instance
+- # a commented out sftpgo instance